VorobeyAndrew/csad2425ki405vorobeyaa02/README.md

 3) **Config format:** JSON

 # Technical details:
-In this project i'm going to use Qt&C++.
+In this project i'm going to use C++&C#.
 As for the HW I'm going to use Arduino NANO v3.